ASD-Blueprint/desktop.gov.au/blueprint/abac/client-devices.md

 ## Application Control

 WDAC utilise one or more policies to defined what drivers and files are whitelisted to run on a Windows 10 devices.
 Multiple policies can only be leveraged when the policies are deployed utilising Microsoft Endpoint Manager and the Application Control Configuration Service Provider (CSP).
+Multiple policies will not work on machines pre 1903.
 When multiple policy files are leveraged the fall into one of the following scenarios:
 * **Enforce and Audit Side-by-side** - A base policy configured to enforce and a second base policy configured to audit.
 This is used to test a new base policy prior to enforcement.
 * **Multiple Base Policies Enforced** - Two or more base policies configured in enforce mode.
 For applications to run they must be whitelisted in both.
 * **Supplementary Policies** - A base policy and one or more supplementary policies in enforce mode.
 For applications to run they must only be whitelisted in one of the policies.